-2 Some stakeholders believe transformed contact information is undesirable as it is fiddicult to match with the original language contact information.
+&lt;sup>1 Some stakeholders believe transformed contact information is undesirable as it is difficult to match with the original language contact information.

-Recommendation Covered Agreed Some disagreement Under discussion #4 The WG recommends that registrants provide their contact information in the language/script of the contact information.
-The WG believes that this will provide data that are as accurate as possible.
-The WG notes that this recommendation does not prevent registrars/registries from providing best practice transformation.
-Y Y N Y #5 The WG recommends that there is no need to determine who bears the costs as no mandatory transformation is recommended (see #1 above).
-Y Y Y 3 Y #6 The WG recommends that IRD becomes the basic requirement for directories of DNRD.
-Y Y N N #7 This WG recommends that there should be no requirement for registrars or registry operators to support English.
-Y Y N N
+Recommendation Covered Agreed Some Under #4 The WG recommends that registrants provide their contact information in a language or script appropriate for the region in which that address is located.
+The WG believes that this will provide data that are as accurate as Y Y disagreement N discussion Y possible.
+The WG notes that this recommendation does not prevent registrars/ registries from providing best practice transformation. #5 The WG recommends that there is no need to determine who bears the costs as no mandatory transformation is recommended (see #1 above).
+Y Y Υ2 Y #6 The WG recommends that IRD becomes the basic requirement for directories of DNRD.
+Y Y Z N #7 This WG recommends that there should be no requirement for registrars or registry operators to support English.
+Y Y N Ν

-$^{^{\}rm 3}$ At least at an earlier stage some stakeholders expressed a need for transformed contact information to counter phishing.
+$^{2}$ At least at an earlier stage some stakeholders expressed a need for transformed contact information to counter phishing.